Verified July 2026 · Cited to primary sources

 Is PT-141 FDA approved?

 Yes, as Vyleesi (bremelanotide), FDA-approved in June 2019 to treat acquired, generalized hypoactive sexual desire disorder (HSDD) in premenopausal women.
-That is its only approved use — the off-label uses it's marketed for, including in men, are not FDA-approved.
+That is its only approved use.
+The off-label uses it's marketed for, including in men, are not FDA-approved.

 Does PT-141 actually work for libido?

-In its two Phase 3 trials it significantly improved sexual desire versus placebo in premenopausal women with HSDD (Grade A evidence), but the real-world effect was modest.
+In its two Phase 3 trials it improved sexual desire versus placebo in premenopausal women with HSDD (Grade A evidence), but the real-world effect was modest.
 There is no comparable approval-grade trial evidence for the men's-libido use it's often sold for.

 What are the side effects of PT-141?